Considering an Organisation Restructure? Keep These Things in Mind

 If a business is not earning the returns it expects or needs to earn to remain profitable, leadership may decide to change the business model in order to compete.
 This may involve changing the product or service offering entirely, or the means of delivery.

-Originally a DVD-by-Mail rental service, Netflix recognized the changing landscape of media consumption with the rise of online streaming.
+Originally a DVD-by-mail rental service, Netflix recognized the changing landscape of media consumption with the rise of online streaming.
 The company changed from a DVD-rental model to online streaming, becoming one of the dominant online streaming platforms in the industry.

 Common obstacles to restructuring